-If you want to keep more than two dogs over the age of six months on your property (or four dogs in the case of working dogs) you must submit an application for a kennel licence.
-A new kennel licence costs $240 and a renewal (which is renewed at the same time each year as your dog registration) costs $80.
+If you want to keep more than two dogs over the age of six months on your property (or four dogs in the case of working dogs), you must submit an application for a kennel licence.
+The fee for a new kennel licence application is $240 and the annual renewal fee is $80, which is due around the same time as your dog registration renewal.

 How do I apply for a licence?

 Ensure all dogs on the property are registered with Council.
 Download and print the Kennel Licence Application Pack(PDF, 485KB).

 Read this carefully to ensure you understand the process for application for a kennel licence.
 If you are unable to print a copy please contact Council’s Animal Management Unit who will mail a copy to you.
 You can contact the Unit by emailing firstname.lastname@example.org with your inquiry or by calling (03) 6238 2182.